-Homomorphic encryption has been around as a concept in academia but it’s only now that it has started to be used in the world of business.
+Homomorphic encryption has been around as a concept in academia, but it’s only now that it's starting to be used in business.
 Two things have made that possible: this form of encryption has gotten fast enough, and it has become scalable.

 Here’s a quick primer…

-Performing analytics on data that is encrypted is not possible for obvious reasons.
-The common encryption method calls for the encryption of the data at one end, and its decryption at the other end by using a “key”.
+Performing analytics on encrypted data is not possible for obvious reasons.
+The standard encryption method involves encrypting the data at one end and decrypting it at the other using a “key”.
 This generally means that only the key holder may decipher the message.
 Because the data is under lock and key, it is not visible to anybody except the person who holds the key.
-Because of homomorphic encryption though, such encrypted data can now be analyzed and worked with without compromising the integrity of the encryption.
+Because of homomorphic encryption, though, such encrypted data can now be analyzed and worked with without compromising the integrity of the encryption.

 Some explanations of homomorphic encryption: